TraZeOG/The-Legend-of-Nadine/infos.md

 what could be added/improved/reworked (by order of priority):

 - DONE unicode characters

-- a player that can move
+- DONE a player that can move
-- gates
+- DONE gates
+- DONE walls

 - chunck system
 - lots of game design cause i love it
-- walls
 - stargates
 - enemies
 - health system